The Next Generation of Quintessential Microphones

 We will have no distributors, no middlemen, no advertising.

 To get one's name on one of our order lists, you must send a 50% deposit in advance.
-The Purchase page will soon have details for paying deposits on the 3rd 100.
 When your microphone is nearing completion, you will be notified to pay the remaining balance, plus shipping.
 The microphones will be delivered in sequential order, from the list.

 Email your order to: